TheRealRWJ/TheFamilyPlanner/README.md

 > KDE-Connect mouse function for navigating

-## The webpage
+### The webpage
 privacy driven Locally created content
-A responsive CSS driven website viewable on multiple device types (Monitor, tablet, phone) i.e.  using bootstrap blocks

-I think current version look pretty neat on the desktop or tablet But it sucks on a phone
+A responsive bootstrap driven website viewable on multiple device types (Monitor, tablet, phone) I think current version looks pretty neat on the desktop or tablet But it still sucks on a phone

 ### The page content could be
 1. A menu with simple icons populated by a json file displayed on all pages
 1. Revolving background images from specified folder
 1. Actual date and time 1.
 Actual weather info
-1. A combined calendar of all family members. first up event enlarged on top
+1. A combined calendar of all family members.
+First up event enlarged on top
-2. A grocery list split in food and no food
+2. A grocery list, Task list, Todo list
-3. Task list
-4. Todo list
-4. Other plugins possible on different pages
+4. Other plugins possible inthe future on other pages

 ## Plugins
 Plugins are modular Plugins have there own page, Python script json file and JavaScript.
 Similar plugins could share a single page
 Pages should still be up when plugins fail to load
+Still needs a lot of work.